kommak/developer-technical-assessment-starter-kit/Readme.md

 AI Tools Used
-- ChatGPT (GPT-5 Mini) – help in generating unit and e2e test files,
-coverage strategies, and documentation support.
+- ChatGPT (GPT-5 Mini) – help in generating unit and test files, help in prepare seeding data, and documentation support.
 - Gemeni  – help in generate UI and design the front-end

 Notes